Urgent Care serving Auglaize, Mercer, and parts of Allen and Shelby Counties

-Our Urgent Cares require a copy of your current insurance card at the time of service.
+Our Urgent Care Centers require a copy of your current insurance card at the time of service.
 Insurance co-pays will be collected up front.

-Our Urgent Cares do not refuse care to anyone.
+Our Urgent Care Centers do not refuse care to anyone.
 If you do not have health insurance or need help with payment, please let our staff know.